 Do the benefits of subscriptions outweigh the possible risks for restaurants?
 Each brand will balance them differently.

-All hail the Auto-Pay: Research shows that for many reasons, subscribers are less likely to cancel subscriptions, especially if they already have a strong emotional relationship with a brand
+Research shows that for many reasons, subscribers are less likely to cancel subscriptions, especially if they already have a strong emotional relationship with a brand.

 To maximize benefits and minimize risk, subscriptions need to be thoughtfully designed, with the needs of both the customer and operations in mind.